SEP Analysis of a Low-Resolution SIMO System with M-PSK over Fading Channels: System Model and Problem Statement

 \subsection{Problem Statement}

 The main obstacle in analyzing the SEP of quantized SIMO-MRC systems arises from the loss of separability between signal and noise after quantization.
 For example, to characterize the high-SNR behavior, the conditional SEP typically takes the form of $\qfunc{\sqrt{\rho V}}$, where $V$ is a channel-dependent random variable (see ~Appendix~\ref{app: dc}).
 However, as mentioned earlier, conventional analytical methods do not apply to quantized systems in general.
-In the following, we introduce a new approach that facilitates tractable SEP analysis of such systems, thereby extending prior results.
-In addition, we examine how the parameter $V$ influences the reliability characterization of quantized systems.
+In the following, we introduce a new approach that facilitates tractable SEP analysis of such systems, thereby extending prior results. \black{In addition, we examine how the system parameters $n$, $M$, and $N_\textup{r}$ impact the random variable $V$ to influence the reliability characterization of a quantized system.}